-There is no cure for lupus – just as doctors are unsure on how lupus forms, a cure remains elusive as well.
-When the word "treatment" is discussed in the context of lupus, it's for controlling the symptoms, not curing the disease.1 However, there is some progress on the hunt for a cure.
+There is no cure for lupus .
+Doctors are unsure about how this illness forms, and a cure remains elusive to this day.
+When the word "treatment" is discussed in the context of lupus, it's for controlling the symptoms , not curing the disease.1 However, there is some progress on the hunt for a cure.

-In treating lupus, medication is usually the first recommendation since it can control the symptoms, but be aware that it shouldn't be the only method for treatment.
+In treating lupus, medication is usually the first recommendation since it can control the symptoms, but it shouldn't be the only method for treatment.
 If it is absolutely necessary to take medication, be sure to do your research on your doctor's prescriptions for potential side effects and let them know your concerns.

 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

-However, you should be aware that there is a small chance of getting retinal damage with anti-malarial drugs so it is advised to visit your ophthalmologist and inform them of your treatment.6
+Be aware that there is a small chance of getting retinal damage with anti-malarial drugs, so it is advised to visit your ophthalmologist and inform them of your treatment.6

 Immunosuppressive medications treat lupus by preventing your immune system cells from dividing.
 The most common drugs used in this type of treatment are azathioprine (Imuran), mycophenolate (Cellcept), and cyclosporine (Neoral, Sandimmune, and Gengraf).
 Immunosuppressive drugs are only used for serious lupus attacks on vital organs such as the kidney, brain, heart and lungs.7

 The major downside to this method is your increased exposure to other infections and an increased chance of developing certain cancers in the future.
 Be sure to consult with your doctor and use this drug only if there are no options left.8

 A fast-acting medication, corticosteroids work similar to immunosuppressive drugs, and are normally given in the lowest dosage possible to ward off any side effect.
 This type of medication can be given if lupus attacks your heart, lungs, kidneys, brain or blood vessels in the form of an I.V. or a pill.9